 What is Ranked Choice Voting?

-Ranked choice voting is a nonpartisan change in voting logistics that sometimes helps Republicans and sometimes helps Democrats and always helps improve our democracy.
+Ranked choice voting is a nonpartisan change in voting logistics that sometimes helps Republicans and sometimes helps Democrats and always makes government more representative.

 Does RCV uphold majority rule?

 RCV simulates a "runoff" but in a single decisive election so that voters need to turnout only once to vote.
 In a single-seat election, candidates are incentivized to campaign toward a majority of voters and win with broad popular support.
 In a multi-seat race (for 2 or more seats), RCV ensures winning candidates are elected in proportion to the share of voters who vote for them thus ensuring fairer representation.